There are several ways to earn extra credit. You may attempt all. Extra credit is not required but may help to increase your final grade.

 a) Atlas Exercises.
 In each section of the course, prior to the exam, there will be a set of atlas exercises for extra credit on topics relevant to the exam coverage.
 The extra credit exercises are found on the course homepage.
-The exercises are due no later than the start of the exam.
-Points will be added to the exam grade at the end of the section according to the following formula:
+Blue Scantron answer sheets will be distributed in class.
+The exercises are due no later than the due date stated on the exercise cover page.
+None will be accepted after the answers are distributed.
+Points will be added to the exam grade for each section according to the following formula:

 59-50% correct = 1 extra credit point